 Absorption: Following oral administration of abiraterone acetate in the fasting state, the time to reach maximum plasma abiraterone concentration is approximately 2 hours.

 Administration of abiraterone acetate with food, compared with administration in a fasted state, results in up to a 10-fold (AUC) and up to a 17-fold (Cmax) increase in mean systemic exposure of abiraterone, depending on the fat content of the meal.
 Given the normal variation in the content and composition of meals, taking abiraterone with meals has the potential to result in highly variable exposures.
 Therefore, abiraterone must not be taken with food.
 It should be taken at least two hours after eating and no food should be eaten for at least one hour after taking abiraterone.
 The tablets should be swallowed whole with water.

 Distribution: The plasma protein binding of 14C-abiraterone in human plasma is 99.8%.
-The apparent volume of distribution is approximately 5,630 l, suggesting that abiraterone extensively distributes to peripheral tissues.
+The apparent volume of distribution is approximately 5,630 L suggesting that abiraterone extensively distributes to peripheral issues.

-Elimination: The mean half-life of abiraterone in plasma is approximately 15 hours.
+Elimination: The mean half-life of abiraterone in plasma is approximately 15 hours based on data from healthy subjects.
 Following oral administration of 14C-abiraterone acetate 1,000 mg, approximately 88% of the radioactive dose is recovered in faeces and approximately 5% in urine.
 The major compounds present in faeces are unchanged abiraterone acetate and abiraterone (approximately 55% and 22% of the administered dose, respectively).

 The use of abiraterone acetate should be cautiously assessed in patients with moderate hepatic impairment in whom the benefit clearly should outweigh the possible risk.
 Abiraterone acetate should not be used in patients with severe hepatic impairment.